Luke Combs helping a fan who nearly owed $250K for selling unauthorized merchandise

 TAMPA, Fla.
 (AP) — Country singer Luke Combs is making amends to a disabled Florida woman who sells tumblers online after she was ordered to pay him $250,000 when she got snared in a crackdown his lawyers launched against companies that sell unauthorized merchandise with his image or name on it.

 Combs in an Instagram video posted Wednesday said he told his attorneys to remove Nicol Harness from a lawsuit they filed in an Illinois federal court and that he was sending her $11,000.
-She had sold on Amazon 18 tumblers she had made with his name and likeness for $20 each, grossing $360.
+She had sold on Amazon 18 tumblers she had made with the North Carolina native’s name and likeness for $20 each, grossing $360.

 The singer, who recently topped the country charts with his remake of Tracy Chapman’s “Fast Car,” also said he would start selling his own tumbler with the proceeds going to pay Harness’ medical bills — she has heart disease and was recently hospitalized.
 He also said he would fly Harness and her family to an upcoming concert so he could meet her.